-- (C) explain how each component of the marketing mix contributes to successful marketing; (D) express the importance of target markets; (E) describe advantages and disadvantages of market segmentation and mass marketing; (F) explain the importance of market research and analysis; (G) illustrate the concept of positioning; and describe how international marketing has affected the sports and entertainment industry.
-(H) The student knows that distribution channel members facilitate the movement of products.
-The student is expected to: explain channels of distribution for sports and entertainment marketing products; and (A) describe activities of each channel member.
-The student knows how sports and entertainment businesses achieve profitability.
-The student is expected to: evaluate sources of financial information, including budgets, balance sheets, and income (A) statements; explain the concept and importance of revenue streams; and (B) (C) explain the relationship of profit and loss to sports and entertainment products.
-The student knows the marketing-information system.
-The student is expected to: use a marketing-information system to make informed business decisions; and (A) (B) analyze data used to make accurate forecasts and informed business decisions.
-The student knows pricing strategies.
-The student is expected to: compare and contrast pricing strategies; and (A) (B) analyze the price of sports and entertainment marketing products.
-The student knows the elements and processes of product planning.
-The student is expected to: describe stages of new-product planning; (A) (B) illustrate the product mix; and identify stages of the product life cycle for new or existing sports or entertainment marketing products.
-The student knows that successful marketers must develop, implement, and evaluate a promotional plan.
-The student is expected to: (A) identify, create, and demonstrate elements of the promotional mix; and - - (B) analyze a promotional plan for effectiveness.
+(C) explain how each component of the marketing mix contributes to successful marketing;

-- The student knows that various types of risks impact business activities.
-The student is expected (10)to: - identify business risks that are commonly associated with sports and entertainment (A) business; and - (B) explain methods a sports and entertainment business uses to control risks. - The student identifies the role of selling and emphasizes its importance in a sports and (11)entertainment business.
-The student is expected to: - explain how selling contributes to economic activity; (A) - (B) describe the process of selecting and merchandising sports and entertainment products;
+- (D) express the importance of target markets; - (E) describe advantages and disadvantages of market segmentation and mass marketing; - (F) explain the importance of market research and analysis; - (G) illustrate the concept of positioning; and - (H) describe how international marketing has affected the sports and entertainment industry. - (4) The student knows that distribution channel members facilitate the movement of products.
+The student is expected to: - (A) explain channels of distribution for sports and entertainment marketing products; and - (B) describe activities of each channel member. - (5) The student knows how sports and entertainment businesses achieve profitability.
+The student is expected to: - (A) evaluate sources of financial information, including budgets, balance sheets, and income statements; - (B) explain the concept and importance of revenue streams; and - (C) explain the relationship of profit and loss to sports and entertainment products. - (6) The student knows the marketing-information system.
+The student is expected to: - (A) use a marketing-information system to make informed business decisions; and - (B) analyze data used to make accurate forecasts and informed business decisions. - (7) The student knows pricing strategies.
+The student is expected to: - (A) compare and contrast pricing strategies; and - (B) analyze the price of sports and entertainment marketing products. - (8) The student knows the elements and processes of product planning.
+The student is expected to: - (A) describe stages of new-product planning; - (B) illustrate the product mix; and - (C) identify stages of the product life cycle for new or existing sports or entertainment marketing products. - (9) The student knows that successful marketers must develop, implement, and evaluate a promotional plan.
+The student is expected to: - (A) identify, create, and demonstrate elements of the promotional mix; and - (B) analyze a promotional plan for effectiveness. - (10) The student knows that various types of risks impact business activities.
+The student is expected to: - (A) identify business risks that are commonly associated with sports and entertainment business; and - (B) explain methods a sports and entertainment business uses to control risks. - (11) The student identifies the role of selling and emphasizes its importance in a sports and entertainment business.
+The student is expected to: - (A) explain how selling contributes to economic activity; - (B) describe the process of selecting and merchandising sports and entertainment products;